impronunciable/Tuiter/Readme.md

     });
 ```

-You can also finish the connection:
+Streaming API Calls reconnect automatically but you can finish the connection manually:
 ```js
     tu.filter({track: "milanesa"}, function(stream){